 Sociological explanations for drug use share important commonalities with psychological explanations under social learning theories.
 The main features distinguishing psychological and sociological explanations are that psychological explanations focus more on how the internal states of the drug user are affected by social relationships within families, peers, and other close and more distant relationships, whereas sociological explanations focus on how factors external to the drug user affect drug use.
-Such outside forces include the types of families, adopted lifestyles of peer groups, and neighborhoods and communities in which avid drug users reside.
+Such outside forces include the types of families, adopted lifestyles of peer groups, and types of neighborhoods and communities in which avid drug users reside.
 The sociological perspective views the motivation for drug use as largely determined by the types and quality of bonds (attachment versus detachment) that the drug user or potential drug user has with significant others and with the social environment in general.
 The degree of influence and involvement with external factors affecting the individual compared with the influence exerted by internal states distinguishes sociological from psychological analyses.

-As previously stated, no one biological or psychological theory can adequately explain why most people use drugs.
+As previously stated, no one biological and psychological theory can adequately explain why most people use drugs.
 People differ from one another in terms of personality, motivational factors, upbringing, learned priority of values and attitudes, and problems faced.
 Because of these differences, many responses and reasons exist why people take drugs, which results in a plurality of theoretical explanations.
 Furthermore, the diverse perspectives of biology, psychology, and sociology offer their own explanations for drug use and abuse.

 There are two sets of sociological theories: social influence and social structural.
 Social influence theories focus on microscopic explanations that concentrate on the roles played by significant others and their impact on an individual.
-Structural social influence theories sociological theories that view a person's day-to-day social relations as a primary cause for drug use structural influence theories theories that view the structural organization of a society, peer group, or subculture as directly responsible for drug use influence theories focus on macroscopic explanations of drug use and the assumption that the organizational structure of society has a major independent impact on an individual's use of drugs.
+Structural influence theories focus on macroscopic explanations of drug use and the assumption that the organizational structure of society has a major independent impact on an individual's use of drugs.
 The next sections examine these theories.